QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 - Useful for risk-based prioritization

-- ✅ Verify that a registered user can successfully reset their password via email.
+- ✅ Verify registered users can reset passwords via email

-- ❌ Verify behavior when an unregistered email is submitted.
+- ❌ Verify behavior for unregistered email submissions

-- 🧪 Verify the input error output when email field is left blank.
+- 🧪 Verify validation when email field is empty

-💡 Tip: Use scenarios as a foundation for automating critical business flows, especially within CI/CD pipelines.
+💡 Tip: Test scenarios are excellent foundations for automating critical business flows in CI/CD pipelines.

 3. What Is a Test Case Specification?

-A Test Case specifies in detail how a particular test should be executed.
-It includes inputs, actions, preconditions, expected outcomes and any necessary setup conditions.
-Test cases are the most granular and repeatable testing unit.
+A Test Case specifies in detail how a test should be executed.
+It defines inputs, actions, conditions, and expected outcomes, making testing repeatable and measurable.

 - Test Case ID